Team-Aqua/File-Watcher/README.md

 **Questions (for pondering and answering)**

 ##### A class or a module?
+Classes become useful when we require instantiation or state.
+Modules are used as class helpers or for one-off functions.

+This should be a module (sub-module).
+We do not need to have multiple instantiations.
+Any state data will be maintained by the encompassing module or class that is the shell.

 #####Error handling?
 Robustness?
 Security?
 Are any of these required?
+The inputs would be sanitised beforehand by the Ruby script before being processed.
+This removes the possibility of 'tarnished' inputs prior to processing.
+Once the system is in module 2's exclusive code, the system follows the following parameters:

+**Error Handling**: the system would protect against external interrupts/kill signals, which would terminate the program, as well as the child.
+Additionally, if the second module encounters an issue on its own (for example, if the system encounters a segmentation fault before the process is complete) the module must appropriately handle the situation.

+**Robustness**: the system has to be robust enough to work despite adverse conditions.
+This means that the program would continue to work despite a segmentation fault raised outside of the process.

+**Security**: the system needs to be isolated, strictly within the child process.
+As a result, the system can protect the child process from external control, and thus would result in a secure system.

+These aspects are required, especially for a command line interface application.
+As users expect a level of quality with the innermost processes (aspects obtained by having a secure, robust system), developers need to build applications with respect to these key qualities at all times.
 #####What components of the Ruby exception hierarchy are applicable to this problem?
 Illustrate your answer.
 ```ruby
 Exception